Connect with us

 Bell said suspension is often the way that students are pushed into the school-to-prison pipeline.
 Research shows that students who are disciplined in school are at a higher risk of entering the juvenile justice system and later the adult criminal justice system.

-One of Bell’s research focuses is on students and families who the school district after facing challenges from school administration.
+One of Bell’s research focuses is on students and families who leave the school district after facing challenges from school administration.
 Especially for Black parents, they don’t always know if the next district will be worse for their children because nationally there is a lack of transparency in school disciplinary data, including suspension rates, he said.

 Woodard-Wells said one of the driving forces to move her children to a new district was to keep them safe.
 Thankfully, they have adjusted well, she said.